 The attorneys at Tawwater Law Firm devote their practice to ensuring that victims of negligence receive proper compensation for their injuries and losses.
 Each client’s case is treated as a priority as we work to determine liability and secure evidence.
 You can rest assured that you will benefit from the best efforts of our experienced, dedicated personal injury attorneys, whether your case settles or goes to trial.

 Our firm works on a contingency fee basis.
 Therefore, you will not need to worry about legal bills while coping with your catastrophic injury.
 The attorneys at Tawwater Law Firm earn their fees when you receive a monetary settlement or jury award, and we can handle clients from all over the state of Oklahoma.
-Contact us today to schedule your free initial consultation.
+Contact us today at (405) 607-1400 or schedule your free initial consultation online to learn more.